Affilorama is a decent way for people to learn how to create an online business.

 - No website building portal which means it’s less newbie friendly

-A pretty comprehensive and high quality platform, with good support and training.
-It is a bit over-priced for what you are getting, confusing to get started and has some other drawbacks.
-Overall though Affilorama is a pretty good way to go but I think there are better alternatives for the price.
+This is a comprehensive and high quality platform, with good support and training.
+It does seem a bit over-priced for what you are getting in my opinion, confusing to get started and has some other drawbacks.